bschambers/typit/README.md

 [![MELPA](https://melpa.org/packages/typit-badge.svg)](https://melpa.org/#/typit)
 [![Build Status](https://travis-ci.org/mrkkrp/typit.svg?branch=master)](https://travis-ci.org/mrkkrp/typit)

 This is a typing game for Emacs.
+In this game, you type as many words as you can until time is up (by default it's one minute).

+There are two different types of play on offer:

-In this game, you type words that are picked randomly from N most frequent words in language you're practicing, until time is up (by default it's one minute).
-Typit is quite similar to the “10 fast fingers” tests, with the difference that it's playable and fully configurable inside your Emacs.
+* dictionary test: Where you type words that are picked randomly from N most frequent words in the language you're practicing.
+This is quite similar to the “10 fast fingers” tests, with the difference that it's playable and fully configurable inside your Emacs.
+* literature test: The gameplay is identical to the dictionary test although instead of random words picked from a dictionary, you type text from a specified file.
+You can use text file you like, and Emacs will save your position between sessions for convenience so that you will always start just where you left off last time.

 ![Typit typing](https://raw.githubusercontent.com/mrkkrp/typit/gh-pages/typit-typing.png)